 - Confidential client: Counsel to Canadian chartered bank in respect of AML investigation.

-- Securities dealer: Acting in obtaining summary dismissal of CA$10 million wrongful dismissal action.
+- Securities dealer: Counsel to Canadian investment dealer in obtaining summary dismissal of CA$10 million wrongful dismissal action.

 - Canadian chartered bank: Acting as counsel in asset recovery involving cheque – kiting scheme.